lnader/oo-api-v3/auth.md

 **User**

 This resource represents the end-user of the Kubernetes API.
-It will be stored in etcd along with the existing Kubernetes resources i.e. pods, replication controllers, etc.

 A new user resource can be created via POST /users by the end-user (if self-registration is enabled) or by an administrator.